-Smoking is defined as the inhalation of smoke from burning tobacco, use of electroniccigarettes, or other substance encased in items such as, but not limited to, cigarettes, pipes, and cigars for recreational or medical use.
+Smoking is defined as the inhalation of smoke from burning tobacco, use of electronic-cigarettes, or other substance encased in items such as, but not limited to, cigarettes, pipes, and cigars for recreational or medical use.

-Life Cycle Cost Analysis or Building Service Life Planning
+There are two paths available for assessing Life Cycle Cost Analysis or Building Service Life Planning.